Meditations on multi-zone speaker impedance

 In an earlier blog we explained a bit more the detail about how speakers (drivers) are built (remember the coils, the magnets, etc.?).
 In this blog, we will oversimplify the electrical nature of a speaker.
 For our purpose of solving this problem we will call the electrical resistance or “impedance” the ‘electrical key’ to what translates the electrical audio signal into moving air causing sound.

-The measure for impedance (the property of a speaker that restricts the flow of electrical current through it) is called “Ohm.
+The measure for impedance (the property of a speaker that restricts the flow of electrical current through it) is called “Ohm”.
 Typical speakers have impedance ratings of 4 Ohms, 6 Ohms or 8 Ohms.

 Why are Ohms important?
+Meditations on multi-zone speaker impedance

 Two reasons:

-(1) If you connect your amplifier to the wrong speaker impedance, you risk damaging the amp.
+- If you connect your amplifier to the wrong speaker impedance, you risk damaging the amp.
 In an ordinary amp, if the speaker impedance is too low, the amplifier will tend to overheat and more power is required from the amplifier than it is designed for.
 Too many speakers at tool low impedance on an amplifier can burn up the power output section.

-(2) The amplifier will deliver maximum power (volume) to the speaker when the speaker impedance matches (is equal to) the internal impedance (called the ‘output impedance’) of the amplifier.
+- The amplifier will deliver maximum power (volume) to the speaker when the speaker impedance matches (is equal to) the internal impedance (called the ‘output impedance’) of the amplifier.
 Too high a speaker impedance will result in weak output and poor tone.

 This brings us to Ohm’s law: Ohm’s Law states that in an electrical circuit, current flow is directly proportional to voltage (pressure) and inversely proportional to impedance (restriction).